CocoaPods/cocoapods.github.com/README.md

 $ middleman
 ```

-To seel all the availble rake taks:
+To see all the availible rake taks:

 ```console
 $ rake -T